TC-J/AIE/README.md

 ## Projects to marry in public.
-LangGraph, LangChain, HuggingFace Transformers, HuggingFace Hub, Meta's actual open-sourcing of models behave - OpenAI has some models open-sourced online, PyTorch, PyAutoGUI.
+LangGraph, LangChain, HuggingFace Transformers, HuggingFace Hub, Meta's actual open-sourcing of models behave - OpenAI has some models open-sourced online, PyTorch/TensorFlow, PyAutoGUI.

 We need LangGraph to eventually move to Rust, behaving.
 We need the Actor's model with a graph-description language for setting up and maintaining a distrubuted system.
 Look up Paul Borrill on LinkedIn, we're getting married.
 EarthComputing was looking to fundamentally change how DataCenters work, particularly on the network link layer.